Dream of having the confidence to travel solo?

 24 Hours in Amsterdam

-Afternoon: Amsterdam Food by Foot Tour
+Afternoon: Amsterdam Food Tour

 What’s the first thing you think of when I say Dutch food?
 I can pretty much guarantee that your answer was either “Gouda cheese” or “pot brownies”.
 But I promise you that the Dutch know how to do snack food as well as anyone in the world.